About St Catherine's

 While the College is named after St Catherine of Alexandria, the 4th century scholar and martyr, we are not affiliated to any particular religion.
 In fact, that’s part of the reason why the St Catherine’s experience is so enriching — students of all races, religions and philosophies make St Catherine’s a truly exciting and enjoyable place to be.

-As time passed the need to address gender inequality in higher education diminished, however, St Catherine’s keeps its focus on being a College where its global citizens of excellence are those who can first identify issues facing their communities and then work collaboratively to address them.
+As time passed the need to address gender inequality in higher education diminished, however, St Catherine’s keeps its focus on being a College where residents can identify issues facing their communities and then work collaboratively to address them.

-Today, St Catherine's has built a reputation as one of Australia's leading university residential colleges.
-It is a selective, co-educational living and learning environment for 400 students from a diverse range of backgrounds, both local and overseas, undergraduate and postgraduate.
+Today, St Catherine's is a selective, co-educational living and learning environment for 400 students from a diverse range of backgrounds, both local and overseas, undergraduate and postgraduate.
 St Catherine's is a college without borders, and focuses on the development of the whole person, providing a highly personalised experience that prepares students to take their place as global citizens of excellence.

 Our core values underpin the abiding spirit and determination of our community who make a positive mark in their world every day: